tnustrings/ct/readme.md

 code with text (vscode extension [here](https://github.com/tnustrings/ct-vscode)).

-codetext lets you embed code in text like images or figures floating in a document. it's a bit like jupyter notebooks with the addition that code chunks are named and you can use the names to nest chunks.
+codetext lets you embed code in text. it's a bit like jupyter notebooks with the addition that code chunks are named and can be nested like directories.

 here's an example: